eroicaleo/LearningPython/FluentPython/fluent-python-notes.md

 * But for custom objects, `len` calls `__len__`, This is a fair compromise between the need for efficient built-in objects and the consistency of the language.
 * You can think of `abs` and `len` as unary operators.

+## Chapter Summary

+* By implementing special methods, your objects can behave like the built-in types
+* A basic requirement for a Python object is to provide usable string representations of itself, one used for debugging and logging.
+* Emulating sequences, as shown with the `FrenchDeck` example, is one of the most common uses of the special methods.
+* Thanks to operator overloading, Python offers a rich selection of numeric types, from the built-ins to `decimal.Decimal` and `fractions.Fraction`, all supporting infix arithmetic operators.

 # Chapter 02 An array of sequences

 ## Overview of built-in sequence